Sensing Change Festival:

 Where is the right balance in our relationship between human and non-human agents?
 How can contemporary art, science and other disciplines come together to rethink and shift our point of view, to access non-human perspectives, non-human motivations, to change our habits and successfully coexist?
 What role does embodiment/senses play in training our sensibility?
 We need to rethink human behavior and point out the functional behavioral systems for the future.

-The symposium received financial support through grants provided by the Ministry of Culture of the
+The symposium received financial support from Ministry of Culture Czech Republic.